sofa-framework/doc/30_Components/15_Collisions/50_IntersectionDetections/10_IntersectionMehod.md

 Intersection Method
 ===================

-In SOFA, a proximity method can be used to detect contact when two objects are getting closer from another.
+In SOFA, a proximity method can be used to detect contact when two objects are getting closer to another.
 Evaluating this proximity allows for a better anticipation of the contact, i.e. more stable contact.

 Examples of Components